collinsmezie/StackBuld_blog/README.md

 ## API Integration/Development:

-StackBuld blog uses a NextJs based API's for fetching data, caching, and state management.
-" " Uses a customized RESTful API cluster for data storage and retrieval.
+StackBuld blog uses a NextJs based API's for fetching data, caching, and state management. it Uses a customized RESTful API cluster for data storage and retrieval.

 ## Deployment:

-StackBuld Blog is live on vercel @.......
+StackBuld Blog is live on vercel @coming soon

 ## Built With
-NextJs
+* NextJs
-Tailwind CSS
+* Tailwind CSS
-Custom API
+* Custom API
-JavaScript/typeScript
+* JavaScript/typeScript
-NextJs state management
+* NextJs state management
-MongoDB
+* MongoDB

 ## Getting Started
 To get a local copy up and running follow these simple steps.